apache/openwhisk-runtime-rust/README.md

 ### Managing dependencies

-If your action needs external dependencies, you need to provide a zip file including your source and your cargo file with all your dependencies.
+If your action needs external dependencies, you need to provide a zip file including your source, and your cargo file with all your dependencies.
 The folder structure is the following:
 ```
 |- Cargo.toml
 |- src